 - Broadline distributors

-Wholesale sales companies and distributors don’t always sell directly to consumers.
+Wholesale sales, wholesale distribution companies, and wholesale distributorships don’t always sell directly to consumers.
 They purchase MOQ, EOQ, or bulk quantities of food products, also known as wholesale products, from manufacturers and resell them to retailers.

-There are some companies that focus on selling wholesale products directly to the consumer.
+There are some companies that focus on running a wholesale business by selling wholesale products directly to the consumer.
 Such food products include wholesale dairy, wholesale meat and seafood, wholesale produce, and wholesale alcohol.

 2. Cash and Carry Distributors

-These distributors don’t deal with goods in transit and transportation.
-Instead, they focus on operating warehouses using a warehouse management process flow system.
-These warehouses are visited by food service operators, so they can choose products they want to buy and walk out with them on the same day.
-Cash and carry distributors are commonly used by nonprofit organizations, restaurants, and caterers.
+Additionally, these warehouses are visited by food service operators, so they can choose products they want to buy and walk out with them on the same day.
+Cash and carry distributors are commonly used by nonprofit organizations, restaurant businesses, and catering businesses.